KurtKline/fastapi-postgres-aws-lambda/README.md

 Once you click the link, add /docs or /redoc to the URL `http://127.0.0.1:8000/docs`.
 You will then see the Swagger UI.

-### Setting up RDS Instance
+### Setting up RDS PostgreSQL Instance
-Since I already had all of the data locally, I wanted to dump it into a PostgreSQL RDS instance.
-I had some trouble connecting to my RDS instance from my local VM, so here are the steps to make it work:
+In order to deploy to AWS, our code AND our database needs to live on AWS.
+Here are some basic guidelines to setting up the RDS PostgreSQL instance.

 1) In RDS instance settings, make sure `Public Accessibility` is set to `Yes`
-2) Specify DB name, which will be used in pg_restore below
+2) Specify `initial database name`, which will be used in pg_restore below
-2) `Whitelist IP`
+3) Whitelist IP
    - Create new EC2 security group
    - Inbound Rules: `Type`: `All Traffic`, `Source`: `My IP`
    - Add this security group to RDS instance